-Graph 4: Awareness amongst different municipalities of where their waste ends up to 'not know' than anybody else.
+Graph 6: Awareness of landfill conditions - responses by municipality to 'not know' than anybody else.
 A similar pattern emerged with regard to responses on whether waste management ranks among the worst problem in Delhi, with socio-economic category D scoring the highest positive response, and socio-economic category C the lowest (with a difference of 7%).